fabistb/vis-dapr/Main/README.md

 [Dapr Docs](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/#input-bindings)

 # Cryptography
-To ensure that the cryptography api is working, a private RSA key must be created and the `crypto.ymal` component must be updated.
+To ensure that the cryptography api is working, a private RSA key must be created and the `crypto.yaml` component must be updated.

 Navigate to the folder where the keys should be created and run the following commands:
 ```bash